Last modified: 09 January 2015

 All of the above are higher education courses.
 If you are studying on a further education course, check with your institution whether any funding is available.

 You may not be eligible if you have previously received Student Support (or a mandatory award) to study a higher education course.
 The same applies if you have already studied a course at the same or lower level, including qualifications you have obtained in other countries.
-For more information about this 'equivalent or lower qualification' policy, which applies in England only, see the website of the Department for Business, Innovation and Skills at www.dius.gov.uk/publications/hefunding.html.
+Read more information about the 'equivalent or lower qualification' policy (for England-only) at the HEFCE website.

 What, and how much, will I receive?